ressiws/typescript-api-template/README.md

 }
 ```

 Your MySQL user must have access to this database.
-The table `auth_tokens` will be automatically created if it does not exist, and an initial token will be generated for you.

 > [!IMPORTANT]
-> If you don't change this to match your actual database, the server will fail to start.
+> If this value does not match your actual database name, the server **will fail at startup**.

 ### Startup Flow:
 ```bash